Before contacting Graduate Awards staff directly, please:

 Award funding is paid via Student Service Centre (SSC).

 SSC award offers are accepted online via the SSC (notifications of award offers will be sent to you by email).
 SSC award payments are first applied against any outstanding fees.
-If the amount of the award is greater than the outstanding fees in any term, the surplus funds are paid to the student through Electronic Funds Transfer, or, if the student does not have banking information in SSC, in the form of a cheque.
-An email confirming the funds transfer or cheque being available for pick-up will be sent to the student.
-Cheques can be picked up at Brock Hall (photo identification is required).
+If the amount of the award is greater than the outstanding fees in any term, the surplus funds are paid to the student through Electronic Funds Transfer.
+An email confirming the funds transfer will be sent to the student.
 Detailed information about accepting and receiving payments via the Student Service Centre is available on the Grad Awards website and in the Notice of Award generated when you accept the award offer on the SSC.

 For the Winter session (September to April), awards are normally assigned by the end of August and pay out in early September and early January.
 For the Summer session (May to August), awards are normally assigned by the end of April and pay out in early May.
-Please note that once the award payment status changes from pending to paid, it will be several days before the funds appear in your bank account (for direct deposit payments) or are available to be picked up as a cheque.
+Please note that once the award payment status changes from pending to paid, it will be several days before the funds appear in your bank account (for direct deposit payments).
 Please allow for this processing time before contacting Graduate Awards staff (see below) about an award that you are expecting.

 Tuition awards (ex.
 International Tuition Awards, 4YF Tuition Award, AGF Tuition Award) only help cover tuition costs.
 They do not cover the additional fees that students are charged each term (ex.
 UPass, Medical).
 Your tuition award will therefore not cover you entire fees for the term; it will help with the tuition portion.
 Note: tuition awards are capped at the standard tuition rate for the degree level.